alexanderkoller/pergamon/src/bibtypst.typ

   /// compatible with the `format-reference` function that is passed to
   /// @print-bibliography.
   ///
-  /// You can pass `none` in this argument to indicate that you want to use the
+  /// You can pass `auto` in this argument to indicate that you want to use the
   /// same citation formatter as in the previous `refsection`.
-If you pass `none`
+If you pass `auto`
   /// to the first refsection in the document, #bibtypst will use the dummy
   /// citation formatter `(references, form) => [CITATION]`.